 Facts and History Of Windsor Castle

-- Positioned 23 miles west of London, or a day’s march from the Tower of London in the days of William the Conqueror.
+- It is positioned 23 miles west of London, or a day’s march from the Tower of London in the days of William the Conqueror.

-- King Henry I in 1110 was the first to live in the castle, and it was home to 39 Monarchs.
+- King Henry I was the first to live in the castle in 1110, and it has been home to 39 Monarchs.

-- Major renovations happened in the 14th Century under Edward III, 17th Century under Charles II, and 19th Century under George IV.
+- Major renovations happened in the 14th century under Edward III, the 17th century under Charles II, and the 19th century under George IV.

 - St. George’s Chapel is a Royal Peculiar, meaning it’s under the direct jurisdiction of the Queen.

-- Windsor Castle is the location for Royal Weddings, with the first happening in 1121
+- Windsor Castle is the location for Royal Weddings, with the first taking place in 1121.

-- Windsor Castle & St George’s Chapel is the home of the Most Noble Order of the Garter, the older order of chivalry in England.
+- Windsor Castle and St. George’s Chapel is the home of the Most Noble Order of the Garter, the older order of chivalry in England.

 Leave a Comment